 BenefitsDrawbacks

-Avoid formal conviction on your criminal recordStill appears on background checks unless sealed
+Avoid a formal conviction on your criminal recordStill appears on background checks unless sealed

 Maintain certain civil rights (voting, firearm ownership)Potential negative impacts on employment, housing, and immigration